JustSomeGuest/Rune/README.md

 SOFTWARE.
 ```

 **In simple terms:** You can modify, use, and sell Rune or your own versions of it.
-Just keep the original license and credit **JustSomeGuest**, the original author.
+Just keep the original license and credit **JustSomeGuest**, the original creator.

 ---